Getting the website setup

 Picking a static site-generator

 So now that I'd decided to use a static site generator, I had to pick one.
-Can't be that hard right?
+Can't be that hard, right?
 Well, not exactly.
 I went through quite a few options.
 There are a lot of them out there such as Jekyll, Sphinx, Ghost, Gatsby, Hugo and Zola.

 Secondly, I wanted something with a healthy ecosystem.
 Because this is just a side project, I can't spend too much time on it, so while I often don't mind taking a DIY approach to stuff, I knew that that would prove fatal for a project like this.
-This limited my options quite a bit since healthy ecosystems are rare, especially when you're a hipster like me.
+That limited my options quite a bit since healthy ecosystems are rare, especially when you're a hipster like me.

-So I finally settled on Zola, and so far I'm very happy with it.
+So I finally settled on Zola, and so far I'm pleased with it.
 It's written in Rust, which means that it's pretty darn fast.
 I've also been interested in Rust for a while now, so I figured making this in something that uses Rust might help me get into that more.
-What's more, the community and documentation are good enough that I find it very usable, and the templating engine is robust and consistent enough for my liking.
+What's more, the community and documentation are good enough that I find it very usable, and the templating engine is robust and consistent sufficient for my liking.
 So there we go, Zola, it is!